microsoftgraph/msgraph-sample-maui/tutorial/add-aad-auth.md

 ![A screenshot of the Keychain entitlement configuration](./images/enable-keychain-access.png)

-Next, you need to register the redirect URI you configured in the app registration step as a URL type that your app handles.
+Next, you need to register the default MSAL redirect URI as a URL type that your app handles.
 Open the **Info.plist** file and make the following changes.

 - On the **Application** tab, check that the value of **Bundle identifier** matches the value you set for **Keychain Groups** in **Entitlements.plist**.
 If it doesn't, update it now.
 - On the **Advanced** tab, locate the **URL Types** section.
 Add a URL type here with the following values: